 Province: Cartago

 Cartago is one of the oldest towns in Costa Rica and actually used to be the former capital.
 Thanks to an eruption of the country’s tallest active volcano, the Irazú Volcano, the town was partially destroyed in 1823.
-Nowadays, Cartago is a historic town filled with local character that’s more populated with Costa Ricans than expatriates.
+Nowadays, Cartago is a historic town filled with local character and old world charm, and it’s more populated with Costa Ricans than expatriates.

 The town hosts a massive religious pilgrimage each August to Our Lady of the Angels Basilica.
 Every year, the event attracts people from all over the country.
 Cartago residents have access to many amenities, without having to go into San José.
 Things like government offices, museums, and hospitals are all accessible by car or bus.
 There’s also an IMAX Cinema in town.
 For shopping, Walmart and a few natural organic stores offer lots of selection.